 The following is the MTABC guidelines for music therapy services: Click here.

 Music therapy is not usually covered by health care and extended health care plans.
-There are some exceptions, such as Worksafe BC, ICBC and funding for autism.
+There are some exceptions, such as Worksafe BC, ICBC and funding for autistic children after 6 years of age.

 Some special needs children may apply for funding through adoption services, and Variety Club and CKNW have been known to fund music therapy, as well.
 Clients and families usually complete these applications.